Galaxy Watch 4: 48 hours with Samsung's new smartwatch

 Battery life?
 Expect two days or less

-I've been sleeping with the Galaxy Watch 4, and am wearing it all the time.
+I've been sleeping with the Galaxy Watch 4 on, and am wearing it all the time.
 I won't have real thoughts on battery life for a week or so, but so far it doesn't seem like it would ever make it to three days.

 And also: I'm using the larger models of the Galaxy Watch 4.
 On the smaller versions, battery life is likely less good.
 The smaller Samsung Galaxy Watch 3 had a hard time with battery life when CNET's Lexy Savvides pushed it hard with the always-on display, GPS, music playback and other connected functions.